How to Build a Rose Bouquet

-In this casual country arrangement, we combine Patience and Juliet roses with fresh-cut lady’s mantle, hydrangea and coneflowers in a white enamel bucket.
-Let your garden inspire a similar nontraditional arrangement!
+In this casual country arrangement, we combined 'Patience' and 'Juliet' roses with fresh-cut lady's mantle, hydrangea and coneflowers in a wide-mouth white enamel bucket.
+Click or tap ahead for step-by-step instructions.